 I take a lot of studio classes, it’s more of a work time to try and explore everything.
 I love a good studio class; it’s super relaxing.
 I get into a very specific type of energy and just start powering through.
 It’s very liberating.
 Of course, professors are around for guidance if you ever need anything but I like to just keep going.
 Because of my own work ethic, I do have that sense of responsibility when it comes to assignments.
 So just being able to be on my own and knowing I have someone in my corner is super reassuring.
 I’m also a big fan of group critiques because of how everyone gets to voice their opinions.
 You get a lot of different perspectives that you may have not seen.
 There’s different ways of conducting critiquing but I think that working in a group and getting that extra feedback helps even my own outlook.

 Are there any professors that you’ve had that stood out to you?
 Why?

 I’m so thankful that I’ve been able to build such a rapport with a lot of my professors that it’s kind of hard to pick just one out.
 They all have their own unique outlook which reflects in the class.
 I really appreciate a lot of my professors who create such a cohesive work environment.
 Everyone is so respectful of one another and keeps it all so casual.
-For example, I had a class called Color Theory with Dr. Alicia Finger and everybody was in such deep contact with each other.
-Professor Finger is a great communicator and it resonated with the class.
+For example, I had a class called Color Theory with Professor Alicia Finger and everybody was in such deep contact with each other.
+Prof. Finger is a great communicator and it resonated with the class.
 It’s casual, but such a friendly work environment.
-As for teaching style, again Professor Finger was great.
+As for teaching style, again Prof. Finger was great.
 We were able to talk out some of the different theories in class.
 Being in college, there’s a lot of freedom to come into yourself and discover one’s own interests.
 The professors understand this in the art sector and allow us to try and explore our own self.
 With my professors’ help I was able to commit to myself and find my own style.